Effective date: May 13, 2020

 Exceptions to Deletion

-An exception to the requirement of deletion might apply to your request—generally, the exception is based on our need to complete obligations you and we have to each other, to protect Convoso rights and rights of others, to maintain and enhance the Convoso Services and to respond to legal requests for such information.
-We may deny your deletion request if retaining the information is necessary for us (or our service providers) for the following reasons.
-We have included examples where the reason might not be clear.
+An exception to the requirement of deletion might apply to your request—generally, the exception is based on our need to complete obligations you and we have to each other, to protect our rights and rights of others, to maintain and enhance the Convoso Services and to respond to legal requests for such information.
+If we apply an exception, we will inform you of the categories of personal information that we were unable to delete and the exceptions we applied.
+The following is a list of exceptions that may be applied, including examples where the exception might not be clear.

 - Complete the transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform our contract with you.

-For example: If you ordered Convoso Services and the order has not been cancelled, then we cannot delete contact and payment information.
+For example: If you ordered Convoso Services and the order has not been cancelled, then we cannot delete information needed to fulfill the Services and obtain payment from you.

 - Detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for such activities.